SEA6ULL/repository.sea6ullwizard/README.md

 # Ragnarok Wizard Repository

-The official home of OpenWizard.
+The official home of RagnarokWizard.

 NOTE: This is a fork of https://github.com/a4k-openproject/repository.openwizard